 - Collecting inventory and health data from infrastructure servers and client systems.

-- Getting performance data and log entries from your resources, including application installation, configuration and patching areas.
+- Compiling performance data and log entries from your resources including application installation, configuration, and patching areas.

 - Executing management tasks, such as configuration changes, updates implementation, and running scripts.

-- Establishing remote support (remote screen) sessions, allowing to solve customer issues faster.
+- Establishing remote support (remote screen) sessions to solve customer issues faster.

 As an additional benefit, most RMM systems have centralized dashboards with a resources map and its status.

-It is better to think of RMM tools as a business enhancement.
-It means that you should first streamline basic business processing and interactions with a client, using PSA software.
-Once top-level issues are solved, it is time to go deeper and improve internal technical processes with RMM, allowing MSPs to keep labor costs down.
-This solution is handy in situations, wherein:
+Think of RMM tools as a business enhancement.
+It allows you to initially streamline basic business processing and interactions with a client using PSA software.
+Once top-level issues are solved, it is time to go deeper and improve internal technical processes with RMM, and this allows MSPs to keep labor costs down.
+This solution is handy in situations, where:

-- You have hybrid infrastructure, including cloud systems, virtualized and on-premises servers.
-Using RMM you can get all of these systems’ data in one place.
+- You have a hybrid infrastructure, including cloud systems, virtualized and on-premises servers.
+The implementation of RMM will consolidate all of these systems’ data in one place.

 - Your technicians have a lot of small routine tasks of data collecting, configuration or patching areas.

 - You need to cut operational costs by integrating existing PSA tools with all of your hybrid infrastructures.
-You will most likely need a ‘medium’ here, such as an RMM solution.
+You will most likely need a ‘medium’ for this, such as an RMM solution.

-By connecting RMM tools with a client’s server you can get notified of crucial system statuses (low disk space, mail system can’t send external emails, etc.) and proactively make changes before your client even notices that something has gone wrong.
+By connecting RMM tools with a client’s server you can be notified of crucial system statuses (low disk space, mail system unable to send external emails, etc.) and proactively make changes before your client even notices that something has gone wrong.

-Using RMM tools you can highlight maintenance work that is needed to minimise potential downtime.
-Customers will see value in mitigating risks to their most critical business systems, and be prepared to pay for this value.
+By using RMM tools you can highlight maintenance work that is needed to minimize potential downtime.
+Customers will realize the value of mitigating risks to their most critical business systems, and be prepared to pay for this value.

-But this tool is not a ‘silver bullet’, so it is important to have enough technicians with strong skills, available to implement RMM successfully.
-Please also note, that RMM systems can render you with less profit if you run a homogeneous infrastructure since many virtualized and cloud solutions have built-in implementations of remote monitoring and management features.
-In such cases, it would be better to first, evaluate one’s existing features.
+However, RMM is not a ‘silver bullet’; it is important to have enough technicians with strong skills available to implement RMM successfully.
+Please also note, that RMM systems will not increase profits if you run a homogeneous infrastructure since many virtualized and cloud solutions have built-in implementations for remote monitoring and management features.
+In such cases, it would be better to first evaluate the existing features of your business.

 Both are Better

 Since the strongest point of any PSA or RMM tool is its ability to integrate with each other, you will probably want to implement both solutions.
-A combined solution will give you centralized information about your clients, products delivered, and with all related functionality and health statuses.
+A combined solution will give you centralized information about your clients, products delivered including all related functionality and health statuses.
 Thus, you will not have to move between screens to get information.

-If you are only at the beginning of your business optimisation journey, then initially look at PSA functionality, since it allows you to keep business SLAs and have satisfied users.
-After that, try to improve internal IT processes with an RMM system.
+If you are only at the beginning of your business optimization journey, then consider PSA functionality as it will allow you to keep business SLAs and have satisfied users.
+Then improve internal IT processes by implementing an RMM system.